 To allow anyone in your organization to book a room you need to change the sharing settings for your calendar resources.
 For more information, see Manage resources.

 - To turn on spoken feedback, using 2 fingers, touch and hold any area of the screen until you hear "Chromebox spoken feedback enabled".

 - To turn off spoken feedback, using 2 fingers touch and hold any area of the screen.

 Spoken feedback can also be turned on or off in settings on the touchscreen.
-For more information, see Use the Hangouts Meet touchscreen.
+For more information, see Use the Google Meet touchscreen.

-- To turn live captions on or off, on the top-right of the touchscreen, tap Settings tap Live captions On or Off .
+- To turn live captions on or off, on the top-right of the touchscreen, tap Settings tap Accessibility turn Live captions On or Off .

 For more information, see Use captions in a video meeting.